-That is why I have compiled a list of what to look for in a camping fan, with some recommendations of my favorites at the end.
+That is why we have compiled a list of what to look for in a camping fan, with some recommendations of our favorites at the end.
 That way you can find the best camping fan for you and your set-up.

 7 Things to Look for in a Camping Fan

 When looking for a camping fan, you may want to consider additional features that go beyond its portable design.
 The following is my list of the best features to consider.

 When shopping, don't equate a bigger model with more power.
 There are compact designs that still blow a lot of air.

 So, I recommend first looking at fans with a small, compact design that won't take up much space in your RV.

 In addition, you may want to look for a design that includes a carry handle.
 It's a convenient feature that is often overlooked until you start lugging the fan around.

 Fans with rechargeable batteries can offer a more predictable battery life.
 You can easily connect the USB cable to the power bank whenever you need to operate the fan.